 - Do not drink and drive.
 Drunk driving is not tolerated in the territories and carries a stiff fine plus the possibility of jail time.
 Always have a designated driver who is sober just in case you have to travel while some of you are intoxicated.

 - Never indulge in extramarital affairs.
 This is taboo in the territories.
 While there are definitely some cases happening, once caught, there will be serious physical repercussions and punishments.

 - Do not force the issue with women.
 If you are introduced to Muslim women, do not force a handshake.
 A simple nod of the head would do unless they are the ones who initiate the contact.

 - Do not wear skimpy attire outside of the pool and designated areas.
 You can wear skimpy bikinis and swimwear in the pool areas and other designated tourist areas.
 But once you are out of these places, make sure you are covered well.
 No see-through cover-ups either as this is still considered provocative.

-- Never indulge in porn.
-Particularly offensive is the idea of porn in the territories.
-Anyone who accesses porn sites or carries indecent videos in their cellphones might be subjected to imprisonment.
+- Never indulge in adult websites.
+Particularly offensive is the idea of adult websites in the territories.
+Anyone who accesses these sites or carries indecent videos in their cellphones might be subjected to imprisonment.

 - Do not take pictures of women without their permission.
 This is considered sexual harassment and could land you in jail.

 - Never take pictures of vital military installations, security forces and the like.
 This is considered as espionage and compromising security for the nation.
 Never ever take pictures of these things if you want to get out of the territories in one piece.